Mathieu-Desrochers/Learning-Docker/README.md

 Building the image.

-    docker image build -t stages:latest .
+    docker image build -t stages .

 The previous image was chunky at 994MB.
 We got it down to 82 MB.

 Network
 ---
-Exposing a container port on the host.
+Exposing container ports on the host.

-Set the working directory to /images/api-numbers.
+Set the working directory to /images/api-letters.
 Writing the Dockerfile.

     FROM golang:1.19.0